 At the very beginning, you should try to stay flexible by renting your house or apartment on a month-to-month basis rather than signing into year-long rental contracts.
 Then you have the possibility to move again if desired.

 Alternatively, you can always live in a hotel room while you search for the perfect place to live.
 Many hotels offer discounted prices for longer stays.
 Keep in mind that you might not have enough room for all your moving boxes in a hotel room.

 Tip: Storage spaces are everywhere in the USA and rental prices are usually fair.
 If you need time to find the perfect place to live, you should consider renting one.

-The most important hurdle to jump is setting your feet on American soil and once that is done, you are home free.
+The most important hurdle is setting your feet on American soil and once that is done, you are home free.
 New beginnings, however, include completing a few organizational things.
-Ideally, you will have a few weeks before your new job, studies or child’s school year starts.
+Ideally, you will have a few weeks before your new job, studies or kid’s school year starts.
 You should use this time to explore your new home as well as getting a few bureaucratic things done in the USA.

 The following things should be included on your list of things to do:

 Applying for a Social Security Card should be at the top of your to-do list when you arrive in the USA.
 Firstly, it is a rule that all immigrants apply for a Social Security number and secondly, the Social Security Card is an important identification card.
 The Social Security Card is your identification and proof that you have been issued a Social Security number.
 Without this card, you cannot work in the USA and in most cases, cannot do many things like open a bank account.

 In some cases, the Social Security Card can be applied for at a US consulate in your home country.
 It is much easier, however, to apply for one in the USA.
 There are many Social Security offices all across America where you can do this.
 The staff at the Social Security Administration will help you fill out the application.
 You and your family members will need the following documents to apply:

 Your Social Security Card should arrive around two weeks after applying.